 Beyond Beginner Workouts

-Stay with this plan until you are able to do 30 consecutive push-ups and 7 consecutive pull-ups, which is my personal rule for dividing between beginning and intermediate trainees.
+Stay with this plan until you are able to do 30 consecutive push-ups and 7 consecutive pull-ups, which is my rule for dividing between beginning and intermediate trainees.

 Picture courtesy of “Usodesita“.